GraduateNU

 Confusing diagram designs for students

 Many classes will require pre-requisites (class you must take beforehand) and/or co-requisites (classes you must take together).
-When a student places a class that needs either of those, they will receive an error and when clicked on, modal with a diagram.
-However, the diagram that tells the information on pre/co-reqs is difficult and complex due to the many conditionals that are often nested in one another.
+When a student places a class that needs either of those but is missing in their plan, they will receive an error and when clicked on, a modal with a diagram will pop up.
+However, the diagram that tells this information on pre/co-reqs is difficult and complex due to the many conditionals that are often nested in one another.

 Before design